This is the final in a series of

 By cleaning out the trash, you help prevent others from thinking that burning trash is OK.
 If you thought it was OK, no worries.
 Brush up on Leave No Trace Principle 3 – Dispose of Waste Properly here.

 Another way to leave it better than you found it is to do a sweep of the campsite and remove any trash or unnatural and unsightly debris.
+Trash is not only unsightly but dangerous for wildlife.

 Trails don’t build or maintain themselves.
 They are the result of a lot of hard work by wonderful volunteers.
 And a great way to give back is to help build new trails or help maintain current ones.
 There are many wonderful organizations that do regular trail maintenance.